Yuuenn/Unity5-BMFontImporter/README.md

    - Black text with transparent background
 4. Use tools like [UABEAvalonia](https://github.com/nesrak1/UABEA) to export the original font’s Font and Texture text files via Export Dump (if exporting multiple fonts, store them in separate folders named by font to avoid confusion).
 5. Download the Bitmap Font Generator from [here](https://www.angelcode.com/products/bmfont/).
-6. Download the Unity5.6_CustomFont.bmfc configuration file from the repository.
+6. Download the CustomFontConfig.bmfc configuration file from the repository.
 7. (Optional) If you wish to generate a font that includes only a subset of characters from the TrueType file (e.g., common Chinese characters), prepare a text file containing those characters (encoded in UTF-8 BOM or UTF-16 BOM).

 ### Steps
 1. **Install the Font File**
    Install the target TrueType font on your computer.
 If multiple weights exist, temporarily uninstall those not needed so that Bitmap Font Generator can correctly identify the target weight.
 2. **Load Configuration**
-   Open Bitmap Font Generator, then go to **Options → Load Configuration** and select Unity5.6_CustomFont.bmfc to import the configuration.
+   Open Bitmap Font Generator, then go to **Options → Load Configuration** and select CustomFontConfig.bmfc to import the configuration.
 3. **Set Font Parameters**
    Click **Options → Font Settings** and adjust the following:
    - **Font:** Change to the target font.